-A ‘Schitt’s Creek’ Documentary Special Will Air After The Series Finale
+‘Schitt’s Creek’ Will Air A Documentary After Its Series Finale To Keep You Crying

 It's almost time to say goodbye to the Roses once and for all, and Schitt's Creek is planning something special to make the emotional farewell more personal.
 As the beloved sitcom's sixth and final season reaches its end, Pop TV announced a behind-the-scenes special will air following the finale episode.
 The Schitt's Creek documentary special will bring fans into the making of the series, with never-before-seen footage, table reads, audition tapes, and even interviews with the many celebrity superfans the series has attracted over the years.

 As if fans were not already bracing themselves to cry the night away during the Schitt's Creek series finale on Tuesday, April 7, now the emotional goodbye will be extended from just the half-hour episode to an hour and a half of bittersweet memories with the newly announced hourlong special airing afterwards.
 The documentary is entitled Best Wishes, Warmest Regards: A Schitt’s Creek Farewell, and it is slated to air at 8:30 p.m.
 ET on Pop TV, right after the series finale airs at 8 p.m.
 ET.

 Best Wishes, Warmest Regards: A Schitt’s Creek Farewell will take fans behind the scenes of the six-season sitcom: from its humble beginnings in 2015 as a hidden gem on the CBC, to its sudden explosion of popularity after the show was added to Netflix, to the making of its emotional final season.
 The documentary will show the cast's final table read, which is sure to bring tears to every viewer's eyes, and include interviews with celebrity superfans of the series like Paula Abdul, Carol Burnett, Tony Hale, and Amy Sedaris.